-There is an ancient story about a child asking their grandmother, “Grandmother how have you become so loving and wise?”
+There's a timeless story that involves a child posing a question to their wise grandmother: "Grandmother, how have you become so loving and wise?"

 Our individualistic lifestyle conflicts with the interconnectedness of our world